Souravchwn/Souravchwn/README.md

-# Sourav Kumar Chowhan
+# Sourav Chowhan

-- 👋 Hi, I’m Sourav Kumar Chowhan
+- 👋 Hi, I’m Sourav Chowhan
 - 👀 I’m interested in Problem Solving and Software Development
-- 🌱 I’m currently learning Android & iOS Application and GO
-- 💞️ I’m looking to collaborate with a Tech Team
+- 🌱 I’m now working as a Software Engineer with 2+ years experience.
 - 📫 You can rech me at sourav_chowhan@outlook.com

-I love to solve problems and develop softwares.
-Love to learn new technology day by day.
+I love to solve problems and develop software.
+I love to learn new technology day by day.
 Love Hiking

 <!---